flutter/flutter-intellij/CONTRIBUTING.md

 ## Flutter plugin development on MacOS and Linux

-* Download and install the latest stable version of IntelliJ (2022.1 or later)
+* Download and install the latest version of IntelliJ (2023.1 or later)
   - [IntelliJ Downloads](https://www.jetbrains.com/idea/download/)
   - Either the community edition (free) or Ultimate will work
   - Determine the directory of your downloaded IntelliJ Community Edition installation